Race Management Background 1994-2019

 Races with over 300 runners we recommend chip timing.

 We offer chip timing with race/result.
-Disposable race bibs are $1.50 per runner.
+Disposable race bibs with RFID tags are $1.50 per runner.

 Custom Race Bibs

 Custom race bibs at your race give the runners the impression that your race is well organized.
 Runners like to keep their race bibs and hang them up at their homes or simply keep them as "race memorabilia".
 Sometimes it is the runner's first race or it could be one of many and it simply becomes a "memory" that is one they cherish.
 The race bib becomes more a part of the event than a t-shirt as t-shirts often end up in a drawer or a pile and eventually end up being donated or just not used.
 If you are doing a cost comparison for a race memory compare the cost of a bib to a t-shirt.
 I often tell races one of the most expensive items that they have other than timing is the t-shirt costs.
 So if you have a custom bib that the runner can keep- you can keep your t-shirt costs down.
 On your race entry form, have an option for "no t-shirt".
 See the savings that your charity will benefit from this one thing.
 The bibs are three color bibs so I can match your events colors.
 I do not mark up the bibs, I simply add the cost of the bibs to your invoice on race day.
 The bibs need to be ordered 3 weeks in advance to your race to avoid late set up and delivery fees.
 Prices are from Marathon Printing and are three color include bar code, type H pull tag and shipping.